 By doing that, you will aid in hydration for adrenal fatigue recovery and take one more step toward maintaining balance and healing your body.

-Do you have a favorite adrenal cocktail?
+Do you have a favorite adrenal cocktail or hydration tip?
 I would love it if you shared!

 Feel free to leave it in the comments or send me a message!